apvarun/apvarun.com/blog/stop-reinventing/index.md

 // Logging

-✅ GraphQL on Server & Client － Got a change to experiment with Python/Graphene server and Apollo Client / React Apollo on a side-project
+✅ GraphQL on Server & Client － Got a chance to experiment with Python/Graphene server and Apollo Client / React Apollo on a side-project

 ✅ Trips － Three New Countries (Indonesia, Netherlands, Germany)